 I wrote a whole separate article on Black Diamond Blasting Sand.

-I recommend you check that by searching for it in the search bar, but I’ll summarize what’s important when it comes to planted tanks.
+I recommend you check that by searching for it in the search bar, but I’ll summarize what’s important when it comes to freshwater planted tanks.

 This sand looks gorgeous, the grains are the right size, has a PERFECT specific gravity and is inert.